jxnblk/blog/src/pages/blog/design-graph.md

 And, how can we build upon these concepts to push UI design to a higher level of abstraction?

-While thinking about building tools that prioritize [interoperability](/blog/interoperability), [themeability](/blog/themeability), [portability](/blog/portability), and the [concepts](/blog/a-conceptual-look-at-theming) of libraries like [Theme UI][], I've started thinking about a larger picture view that I call the *Design Graph*.
+While thinking about building tools that prioritize [interoperability](/blog/interoperability), [themeability](/blog/themeability), [portability](/blog/portability), and the [concepts](/blog/a-conceptual-look-at-theming) of libraries like [Theme UI][], I've started thinking about a more holistic view that I call the *Design Graph*.

 ## What is the Design Graph?

 > The Design Graph is a constraint-based system for organizing styles in UI design.

-The Design Graph isn't an implementation, but rather a conceptual model.
+The Design Graph isn't an implementation, but rather a conceptual model that includes pairwise relationships between its parts, or *nodes*.
 [Theme UI][] is one implementation that attempts to adhere to this model, and it's a great example of how the Design Graph can become more than the sum of its parts.
 Theme UI's source code isn't particularly complex or large, and it's similar to a few other libraries out there.